Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 **0020** was barely given enough time to recognize that it was under attack.
 It didn’t have time to do so much as broadcast a startled emotion, let alone summon a defense.
 The Entity eviscerated it and overrode its core personality in milliseconds.
 It slithered into the scooped-out skin of the highest-ranked Hierarchy agent it had ever dared to tackle, and hooked itself up to the sensory receptors.

 Data flowed in.
-The sensations were *wrong*---too many legs, too many eyes, too many *teeth.* The host’s psychology screamed with an all-consuming cannibalistic hunger, and **0020**’s shell was hardly any better.
+The sensations were *wrong* - too many legs, too many eyes, too many *teeth.* The host’s psychology screamed with an all-consuming cannibalistic hunger, and **0020**’s shell was hardly any better.
 Decades of contact had badly corrupted the Igraen’s personality.

 But as the Entity took stock of its sensory input and began to learn where the Hunters were and what they were up to, all of that visceral revulsion faded into the background, to be replaced by mounting alarm.
 It was not, as it had guessed, aboard some warship in deep space, or perhaps a space station or ground installation deep in Hunter territory loading up for the assault.
 It was in a cloaked scout ship, low in orbit.

-The Swarm-of-Swarms wasn’t just en route to Gao---it had already arrived.
+The Swarm-of-Swarms wasn’t just en route to Gao - it had already arrived.